bkutt-panw/IUPG_MNIST_Demo/README.md

 python3 train_IUPG.py --config_files train_without_noise
 ```

 The above call will train an IUPG model and save everything to the directory specified in `save_dir` in the config file.
 With this example config file, all models and results are saved to `cnn_results/no_noise/`.
-To train on a GPU on your machine, add the `--gpu_id [id]` flag.
+To train on a GPU on your machine, add the `--gpu_id [ID]` flag.
 For example, to train on GPU 0, do the following.

 ```
 python3 train_IUPG.py --config_files train_without_noise --gpu_id 0